-- 1Take note of the keywords used.The prophets didn't really use the words "depressed" when they described the characters that went through tough times.
+- 1The prophets didn't really use the words "depressed" when they described the characters that went through tough times.
 You have to take note of the words that they used such as "discouraged", "mourning", "downcast", "sad", "forlorn", "despairing", "troubled", "brokenhearted", and "miserable".
-Doing so will immediately tell you that the person of interest in that story is suffering from depression.Advertisement
+Doing so will immediately tell you that the person of interest in that story is suffering from depression.Take note of the keywords used.Advertisement

-- 2Consider the events that took place.The events surrounding the saddened characters are significant.
+- 2The events surrounding the saddened characters are significant.
 You will be able to discover how the depression unfolded and how God intervened in the end.
 It was very painful for the characters to experience the troubles they had put upon them.
-There were times when they lost everything, and this naturally resulted to depression.Advertisement
+There were times when they lost everything, and this naturally resulted to depression.Consider the events that took place.Advertisement

 Selected Passages That Suggest Depression

 The Bible depicts the truth that anyone can suffer from depression.
 Naomi and Ruth were poor people.
 Solomon was a king.
 Job and David were young men.
 Hannah was a barren woman.
 Jeremiah was the "weeping prophet".

 - 1When David and his men reached Ziklag, they found it destroyed by fire and their wives and sons and daughters taken captive.
 So, David and his men wept aloud until they had no strength left to weep.
 (1 Samuel 30:3-4, Holy Bible - New International Version)Depression after defeat.